yyyaohhh/tp/docs/UserGuide.md

 ### Viewing help: `help`

-Shows you a message explaining how to access the help page of ModCraft.
+Displays you a message explaining how to access the help page of ModCraft, as shown below.

 ![help message](images/helpMessage.png)